Happiness is Sharing a Vocabulary: A Study of Transliteration Methods: Appendix

 In Table \ref{tab:dataset-pretrain}, the specific number of datasets per corresponding language is provided.
 For pre-training, we utilized sampled version of preprocessed Wikipedia corpus from Huggingface\footnote{https://huggingface.co/datasets/wikimedia/wikipedia}.

 We limited each language with its number of words around 10M\footnote{For each language, we randomly shuffled the order of the documents, and iterated over each document, counting the words segmented by whitespaces.
 We stop adding the documents when adding the number of words of the last document exceeds 10M.}.
 For those languages with less number of tokens than 10M, we kept all the documents and oversampled during training, to match the model's exposure to all languages.
-For downstream task, we utilized WikiAnn \cite{pan-etal-2017-cross, rahimi-etal-2019-massively} dataset for named entity recognition.
+For downstream task, we utilized WikiAnn \cite{pan-etal-2017-cross, rahimi-etal-2019-massively} dataset for named entity recognition, Universal Dependencies Treekbank \cite{nivre-etal-2020-universal} for POS, and XNLI dataset for natural language inference (NLI) task.
 In order to train the model with different input types, we converted all datasets into each corresponding input type.

 Wikipedia corpora used for pre-training are licensed under the GNU Free Documentation License (GFDL) and the Creative Commons Attribution-Share-Alike 3.0 License.
 License type for WikiAnn dataset is ODC-BY.